0xBlue2/js-setup/README.md

     - script to interact with local contract from `deploy.js`
 - `Initializable.sol` and `TotallySecureDapp.sol`
     - arent needed to run js scripts or anything, but nice to reference
-- TODO: add `interact-remote.js`
+- `interact-remote.js`
-    - (when i make it), will let you interact with actual Dapp from chall
+    - script to interact with actual dapp from chall